whikloj/Sparql_101/README.md

 The 4 forms of Sparql querying are **SELECT**, **CONSTRUCT**, **ASK** and **DESCRIBE**

-We'll use our last set of data from above for these examples.
+I'm using the Flintstones v3 dataset from above.

 #### Select

 This is the form most people are comfortable with.

-You bind values to variables and return those variables.
+You bind _values_ to **variables** and return those variables.

-An example using the above would be to find all of Pebbles children
+An example (using the above would be to find all of Pebbles children
 ```
 PREFIX ff: <test:flintstones#>
 PREFIX vocab: <http://purl.org/vocab/relationship/>

 SELECT ?kids WHERE {
    ff:Pebbles vocab:parentOf ?kids .
 }